 Last July I watched my chihuahua Scout spend an entire afternoon relocating from one tile floor spot to another.
+Understanding how to cooling beds for chihuahuas starts with what actually happens in real life.
 She would lie down, splay out like a tiny furry starfish, stay for ten minutes, then get up and move to a different tile.
 She was searching for cold spots.
 Every time her body heat warmed the tile beneath her, she needed fresh cold surface.
-This chihuahua cooling bed summer guide covers everything you need to know.

 I thought it was funny until I thought about it.
 My dog was overheating and her only coping strategy was pressing herself against whatever surface would absorb heat fastest.
 That is not comfort.
 That is survival mode for a three-pound animal in a house where the AC was already set to 72 degrees.